 The best allies and advocates for Minamata disease victims were those who approached their work with deep empathy for the human impact of toxic pollution, from artists to scientists.
 We can learn a lesson from this commitment to the people who were exposed to the effects of mercury, and demand that implementation be measured not in terms of laws passed or commitments made, but in terms of the health and living conditions of those most vulnerable to toxic mercury impacts, including victims who may not yet know that the ravages of mercury have already detonated in their bodies.

-*Claret is a researcher at the Center for the Study of Law, Justice and Society (Dejusticia).
+*Claret is a researcher at the Center for Law, Justice and Society (Dejusticia).

 Featured photo: quirkyjazz